ima-projects/Movie_Recommendation_Sys_using_Machine_Learning/README.md

 - Exploratory data analysis

 ## Tech Stack
-- Python (refer to requirement.txt for the packages used in this project)
+- Python (in place of a requirement.txt, the four dependencies used are listed in the [Installation](#installation-simplify-your-analysis) section below)
 - Google Colab

 ## Quick Analysis of Recommender System Results